stanislavworldin/collor/README.md

 - **Customizable**: Easy to integrate into any Flutter app
 - **No Close Button**: Minimalist design without unnecessary UI elements

+## 🎮 Live Demo

+Try the color picker in action: **[Live Demo](https://stanislavworldin.github.io/collor/)**

+Experience the full functionality of the color picker with interactive sliders, real-time color display, and smooth color selection.

 ## Installation

 Add this to your package's `pubspec.yaml` file: